Yujiajun3/Yujiajun3.github.io/_publications/2015-10-01-paper-title-number-3.md

 collection: publications
 category: manuscripts
 permalink: 'https://arxiv.org/abs/2507.10290'
-excerpt: 'This paper proposes a novel trajectory optimization framework based on the Consensus Alternating Direction Method of Multipliers (CADMM) algorithm, which decomposes the trajectory into multiple segments and solves the subproblems in parallel..'
+excerpt: 'This paper proposes a novel trajectory optimization framework based on the Consensus Alternating Direction Method of Multipliers (CADMM) algorithm, which decomposes the trajectory into multiple segments and solves the subproblems in parallel.'
 date: 2025-10-10
 venue: 'IEEE Robotics and Automation Letters'
 # slidesurl: 'https://arxiv.org/pdf/2507.10290'